jamalex/django-nested-intervals/README.rst

 Utilities for implementing Nested Sets with Rational Numbers tree structures with your Django Models and working with trees of Model instances.

-Interface closely tracks Django MPTT.

-The tests have been extended to cover both sqlite and postgres (unlike mptt, which only covers sqlite).
+The interface closely tracks Django MPTT (and it was built on top of some of that codebase).
+The tests have been extended to cover both sqlite and postgres (unlike MPTT, which only covers sqlite).

 I wouldn't recommend using it in SQLite for anything other than playing around, as SQLite doesn't have true fixed-point decimal types, it just uses floating point under the hood for DecimalField, so it can have unexpected rounding issues.
 Postgres, on the other hand, has true fixed-point decimals, and handles things well.